xing/hops/packages/bootstrap/README.md

 # `hops-bootstrap`

 `hops-bootstrap` is the functional foundation every other `hops` component is built upon.
-It contains a comprehensive configuration engine and a mixin base class.
+It contains a comprehensive configuration engine and takes care of loading mixins and presets.

 ### Installation